matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/withdrawal-delay.md

 ### How to check your internal transactions

-To check the internal transactions of an Ethereum wallet, follow these steps:

 1. Launch your web browser and visit [Etherscan.io](https://etherscan.io/).

 2. In the search bar at the top of the page, enter the Ethereum wallet address you used to withdraw funds.
 This should be the address you withdrew funds from, not the destination address.